by Nebula Haze

 So without cutting techniques, if I wanted to train the plants I was only left with Low Stress Training (bending stems to the plant grows in the shape you want).
 LST is a great cannabis training technique, and increases your yields dramatically even when used alone, but it works best when combined with cutting or pinching off the top of the plant when the plant is young.
 Topping/pinching instantly increases the number of colas/main buds and gives you a symmetrical “platform” to start with, so it annoyed me that I had to work with one main cola that had strong apical dominance.

-Despite the warnings I've heard from other growers, I wish I'd FIMed (pinched the top off of) these plants when they were young.
-I'll never know if it would have turned out better, but from what I saw I believe I would have gotten bigger yields if I had broken their apical dominance from the start.
-If I had to do this again, I would FIM the plants when they have about 3-4 nodes (but only if the plant was growing vigorously, if it was struggling like my Sour D was at the beginning, I would leave it alone until it was healthy).
-FIMing does not slow down growth much in a healthy plant, and I believe that would have made training much easier (less time needed on the grower’s part doing intricate LST) while making multiple main colas for bud-making.
+Despite the warnings I’ve heard from other growers, I wish I’d FIMed (pinched the top off of) or topped these plants when they were young.
+I’ll never know if it would have turned out better, but from what I saw I believe I would have gotten bigger yields if I had broken their apical dominance from the start.
+If I had to do this again, I would FIM or top the plants when they have about 3-4 nodes (but only if the plant was growing vigorously, if it was struggling like my Sour D was at the beginning, I would leave it alone until it was healthy).
+Careful FIMing or topping does not slow down growth much in a healthy plant, and I believe that would have made training much easier (less time needed on the grower’s part doing intricate LST) while making multiple main colas for bud-making.
 I think it would have been easier to spread out each plant under the light if it had more colas right from node 3 or 4.

-But if an auto-flowering plant is struggling or slow growing, I think it's incredibly important to avoid any type of high stress techniques!
-It will definitely stunt your plant.
+But if an auto-flowering plant is struggling or slow growing, I think it’s incredibly important to avoid any type of high stress techniques!
+It could stunt your plant.
 Every time you stress an auto-flowering plant, you slow down growth to some extent.
-That means you're losing that time forever since these plants have a set number of days to live - it's a fight against the clock!
+That means you’re losing that time forever since these plants have a set number of days to live – it’s a fight against the clock!
 I believe you have to find a smart balance of finding just the right type of stress to make a better plant structure, but not enough stress to stunt your auto-flowering plant.
-I definitely can't recommend anything since I haven't done it myself!
+I definitely can’t recommend anything since I haven’t done it myself!

 Overall I’m really glad I did this grow and got a chance to try growing auto-flowering cannabis strains.